DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Selector('.container').withExactText('foo');
 ```

-Note that when `withExactText` filters the matching set, it leaves not only the element that immediately contains the specified text but also its ancestors (if they do not contain any other text).
+Note that when `withExactText` filters the matched set, it leaves not only the element that immediately contains the specified text but also its ancestors (if they do not contain any other text).
 See an example for [withText](#withtext).

 ### withAttribute